brndnmtthws/brndn-io/content/posts/the-value-of-tools/index.md

 ## Modern Tools That Create Disproportionate Value

-Today, we see numerous examples of tools that create enormous value by providing leverage in different domains:
+You can see the same pattern all over the place:

 1. **Development tools**: Frameworks like React or Next.js allow developers to build complex web applications with a fraction of the code and time previously required.
 Version control systems like Git enable collaboration that would be impossible otherwise.

 2. **No-code tools**: Platforms like Webflow, Airtable, and Zapier allow non-technical people to create software solutions that would have required expensive development teams just a few years ago.

-3. **Creative tools**: Digital audio workstations, video editing software, and design applications have democratized creation, allowing individuals to produce professional-quality work from their homes.
+3. **Creative tools**: Digital audio workstations, video editing software, and design applications made it much cheaper and more practical to record music, cut video, or design something decent without renting a studio.

 4. **AI tools**: Systems like GPT for text generation, DALL-E for image creation, or GitHub Copilot for code assistance extend human creativity by handling routine tasks and suggesting possibilities we might not have considered.